Munchkin: Early works (1902–1933)

 While the 1939 film is the most well known adaptation (see section below), it was not the first outside work to show the Munchkins in film or musical format.
 One of the first musical adaptations of Baum's books took place in 1902; it was also dubbed The Wizard of Oz.
-The Munchkins make their appearance in act one, called "The Storm," in which they are shown dancing around their maypole, not noticing that Dorothy's house has fallen to earth killing the Wicked Witch of the East.
+The Munchkins make their appearance in act one, called "The Storm", in which they are shown dancing around their maypole, not noticing that Dorothy's house has fallen to earth killing the Wicked Witch of the East.
 The first film adaptation of Baum's works, titled The Wonderful Wizard of Oz, was released in 1910, followed by three sequels.
-However, it wasn't until 1914 that Munchkin characters first appeared in film works.
+However, it was not until 1914 that Munchkin characters first appeared in film works.
 Ojo the Lucky and Unc Nunkie both appear in a film titled The Patchwork Girl of Oz (based on the book of the same name).
-This film stars American actress Violet MacMillan as Ojo, and was produced by Baum.
+This film stars American actress Violet MacMillan as Ojo and was produced by Baum.